 4. USES MADE OF THE INFORMATION

-i. to ensure that content from our Site is presented in the most effective manner for you and for your computer;
+- To ensure that content from our websites is presented in the most effective manner for you and for your computer.

-Provided you have given your consent, we may also use your data, or permit selected third parties to use your data, to provide you with information about goods and services which may be of interest to you and we or they may contact you about these by email, post or telephone.
+- Potential Customers: Provided you have given your specific consent, we may use your data to provide you with information about goods and services which may be of interest to you and we may contact you about these by email, post or telephone.

 5. DISCLOSURE OF YOUR INFORMATION